Rayc940/ece5160-fast-robot/lab10/lab.md

 #### odom_motion_model()

-This function computes the probability of moving from one state to another given the measured control input u.
+This function calculates the probability of moving from one state to another given the measured control input u.
 First, the function computes the motion actually required to go from prev_pose to cur_pose.
 Then it compares that motion to the measured odometry input u.
 Gaussian distributions are used for the two rotations and the translation.
-The final transition probability is the product of those three probabilities.
+The final transition probability is the product of the three probabilities.

 ```cpp
 def odom_motion_model(cur_pose, prev_pose, u):